Giovanniko/Giovanniko/README.md

 - 👋 Hi, I’m @Giovanniko
 - 👀 I’m interested in Machine Learning and its application to Robotics
 - 🌱 I’m currently learning Machine Learning with Python
-- 💞️ I’m looking to collaborate on fixes bugs and documentation in ML projects
+- 💞️ I’m looking to collaborate on fixing bugs and documentation in ML projects
 - 📫 I can be reached at zatterainc@gmail.com

 <!---